Herein lies a true story of about 50 pages detailing my trials and tribulations.

 property.
 Why not?

-Several journalists approached me when I was gathering signatures for the petition.
-After listening to my tale first hand many signed my petition and also wanted to write a story but nothing was printed.
+Several journalists approached me when I was gathering signatures for my petition against the forfeiture of my home.
+After listening to my tale first hand they all signed my petition and also wanted to write a story but nothing was printed.
 Why not?
 One journalist brought a photographer with her who took photos of me standing outside my home but nothing was published.
 Why not?

-At no time did the media report on my court application to force the drug police to return my laboratory and my chemicals (see Chapter 10).
-No mention was made by the media that the drug police had violated my civil rights as defined by section 25(1) of the Constitution by depriving me of my equipment which under the criminal code is known commonly as theft or that the drug police had commissioned a criminal offense in terms of the Access to Information Act 2 of 2000 and admitted guilt as to having destroyed records and my laboratory.
+At no time did the media report on my court application to force the drug police to return my laboratory and my chemicals as explained in Chapter 10 on this page.
+No mention was made by the media that the drug police had violated my civil rights as defined by section 25(1) of the Constitution by depriving me of my equipment which to ordinary people is known commonly as theft or that the drug police had commissioned a criminal offense in terms of the Access to Information Act 2 of 2000 and admitted guilt as to having destroyed records and my laboratory.
 Why not?
-The destruction of records carries a sentence of up to two years in jail.
+On conviction, the destruction of records carries a sentence of up to two years in jail.

 The media have been one sided, consistently unlawfully degrading me by falsely portraying me as a criminal but have ignored the criminal behaviour of the drug police.